Discrimination and Harassment

 The privacy of parties to a complaint will be maintained by VIU representatives charged with responding to and resolving complaints of discrimination and harassment.
 There are, however, a number of circumstances outlined in the procedure where the disclosure of some information may be necessary and/or appropriate.

-If you are concerned about the circumstances in which VIU may disclose information, please discuss this issue with the Director prior to providing any details on your specific situation.
+If you are concerned about the circumstances in which VIU may disclose information, please discuss this issue with the Diversity, Equity and Human Rights Office prior to providing any details on your specific situation.

 Retaliation